Skip to main content

 Dead code*Unreachable branches(removed)Varies widely

-What this means for you: Items marked with * require advanced AST-based minifiers (Terser, esbuild).
-This online tool handles comments and whitespace, the quick wins that don't risk changing behaviour.
+What this means for you: Items marked with * require parser-aware minifiers such as Terser or esbuild.
+This online tool handles comments and whitespace, the quick wins that do not risk changing behaviour.
 Use it for one-off jobs; use build tools for production.

 Real-World Size Savings